12th District Council, Department of Ohio

 RESKED POST MEETING: Thursday 3/19/15

 The March 12th post meeting has been rescheduled for a week later.
-It will still be held at the Truro Township Fire Station located on Livingston Avenue, just north of Brice Road, but it will now be at 7 p.m. on the third Thursday, January 15, 2015.
+It will still be held at the Truro Township Fire Station located on Livingston Avenue, just north of Brice Road, but it will now instead be at 7 p.m. on the third Thursday, March 19, 2015.

 All post members are also encouraged to attend and help the officers in their planning.
 Any qualifying veteran wishing to join is also quite welcome to attend and be a part of the largest veteran organization in the country.
 If there are any questions. please contact Post Commander, Pete Margaritis at (614) 395-0387.

 Thank You.Post Commander Dunn Passes Away